 Compost is a great soil conditioner that adds nutrients and helps your garden retain moisture.
 It can also reduce the need to add fertiliser and make your plants more resistant to disease.

-You might also find that setting up a composting system opens your eyes to the amount of food that gets wasted, and makes you rethink your next shopping list.
+You might also find that setting up a garden composting system opens your eyes to the amount of food that gets wasted, and makes you rethink your next shopping list.

-Also check out our stories: How to attract native bees and How to make a raingarden.
+Nature-proofing your backyard?
+You might like to check out our stories: How to attract native bees and How to make a raingarden.

 This story was originally posted in May 2019.